 Where to See it: Galleria dell’Accademia

-Standing in company with the Statue of David at the Galleria dell’Accademia are Michelangelo’s The Slaves, a series of four incomplete marble statues dubbed, “The Awakening Slave,” “The Young Slave,” “The Bearded Slave,” and “The Atlas.”
-Two completed Slaves are showcased at the Louvre in Paris, France.
-The unfinished work of Michelangelo display his process of sculpting, and reveal that he strongly believed his role as a sculptor was to free the sculpture engulfed in the block of marble, in contrast to sketching guidelines on the marble and carving his artwork from the material.
-Incomplete at varying stages, art historians now believe that The Slaves were deliberately left that way to depict the different struggles of freeing oneself from being trapped in the material world.
-The strained muscles and powerful stance of the four different Slaves demonstrate the incredible strength needed to emerge into freedom.
-These marble sculptures display Michaelangelo’s love and understanding of human anatomy, which was advanced for its time.
-Art enthusiasts can appreciate that Michelangelo worked free hand, chiseling his marble without a single guideline.
-And despite being unfinished, The Slaves prove to be powerful pieces.
+Standing with the Statue of David at the Galleria dell’Accademia is Michelangelo’s The Slaves.
+This is a series of four incomplete marble statues named, “The Awakening Slave,” “The Young Slave,” “The Bearded Slave,” and “The Atlas.”
+(Two completed Slaves are showcased at the Louvre in Paris.)
+This unfinished work of Michelangelo’s displays his process of sculpting.
+He believed that his role as sculptor was to free the sculpture inside the block of marble.
+This is in contrast to sketching guidelines on the marble and carving artwork from the material.

 Annunciation